dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 * Start Visual Studio and select **Create a new project**.
 * In the **Create a new project** dialog, select **ASP.NET Core Web Application** > **Next**.
 * In the **Configure your new project** dialog, enter `MvcMovie` for **Project name**.
-It's important to name the project *MvcMovie*, including matching the capitalization, so the namespaces will match when you copy and paste example code.
+It's important to name the project *MvcMovie*.
+Capitalization needs to match so the namespaces will match when you copy and paste example code.
 * Select **Create**.
 * In the **Create a new ASP.NET Core web application** dialog, select:
   * **.NET Core** and **ASP.NET Core 5.0** in the dropdowns.